jonlpersson/ed-latimore/site/_posts/2022-04-19-why-is-it-hard-to-quit-porn.md

 tags:
   - porn-addiction-recovery
 description: >-
-  Find out why porn is such an addictive habit that is so hard to break.
-Learn the reasons why that way you can do everything in your power to break the addiction.
+  Why is porn such an addictive habit that's so hard to break?
+Learn why so that you can do everything in your power to break the addiction.
 image: /assets/images/thumbnails/ed-hands-out-asking-why.jpg
 ---
 Many modern conveniences come with some serious downsides on the backend.